unsorted-repos/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/autoInstallTaskwarrior/Readme.md

 Put it for example in `c:/path with space/` and in WSL ubuntu run it with:
 `java -jar <the path to your file>autoInstallTaskwarrior.jar`

-E.g
+E.g.
-`java -jar "/mnt/c:/path with space/autoInstallTaskwarrior.jar"`
+`sudo java -jar "/mnt/c:/path with space/autoInstallTaskwarrior.jar"`